IARyan/IARyan.github.io/about.md

 ---

 Hello World!
 I am experienced senior security engineer with a demonstrated history of working in the cyber security industry.
 Some areas of research and interest include:
+  * Binary Exploitation
   * Reverse Engineering
-  * Binary Exploitation
-  * Penetration testing
+  * Penetration Testing
   * Software Development
   * Fuzzing